YES, YOU CAN HAVE FUN ON AT HOME SATURDAY NIGHTS WHEN TRYING TO SAVE MONEY AND STICK TO A BUDGET!

 Not to mention, it’s a huge bonus that we can have fun on a Saturday night without dishing out cash left and right to make it happen.

-I simply can’t stay in on a Saturday night without playing that #1 perfect song for the occasion.
+I simply can’t stay in on a Saturday night without playing that No. 1 perfect song for the occasion.
 In our case, it’s best played while preparing dinner and drinks, usually while sipping on tequila to get things rolling.

 Saturday Night by the Bay City Rollers.
 Can there be a more perfect start to the Saturday evening?
 Play it.
 I know you’ll love it!
 Pro tip: spontaneously break out in dancing.
 (Reference this scene from So I Married an Axe Murderer.)

-However, if this song isn’t your thing, I know you’ll find something more your taste!
+But if this song isn’t your thing, I know you’ll find something more your taste.

 Beer, wine, cocktails.
 I love them all.
 But what makes Saturday night a pinch more fun is making an awesome Mexican Martini or margarita.
 At the moment, we’re on a Mexican Martini kick and loving this recipe from Texas Monthly.

 Drink your beverage in style.
-If you typically use the same glassware throughout the week, change it up!
+If you typically use the same glassware throughout the week, change it up.
 Bust out the china or that charming vintage glassware you picked up at your local thrift store.
 (I’m a huge sucker for some 50s vintage glassware.)

 Light up a few candles, even if you just cleaned and your house doesn’t have that mysterious odor at the moment.
 Am I the only one who gets that once in a while?